4Maksio/HalfwayTriangle-R-/README.md

 The red dot illustrates the first point.

-If you don't have the **R** interpreter installed and/or you want to skip the first dots that ruins the image, copy the code from the *[triangles_fixed.r](https://github.com/4Maksio/HalfwayTriangle-R-/blob/main/Triangles_fixed.r)* file into any online **R** interpreter.
+If you don't have the **R** interpreter installed and/or you want to skip the first dots that ruins the image, copy the code from the *[triangles_fixed.r](https://github.com/4Maksio/HalfwayTriangle-R-/blob/main/triangles_fixed.r)* file into any online **R** interpreter.

 ---

 ## [PL]

+### Działające pliki znajdują się przed commitem "Start of refactoring"

-Skrypt *[triangles.r](https://github.com/4Maksio/HalfwayTriangle-R-/blob/main/Triangles.r)* generuje prostą grafikę fraktalną na bazie trójkątów.
+Skrypt *[triangles.r](https://github.com/4Maksio/HalfwayTriangle-R-/blob/main/triangles.r)* generuje prostą grafikę fraktalną na bazie trójkątów.

 Algorytm generujący wygląda następująco: